-If you are an architect that has discovered infringement of your architectural designs and are interested in filing a copyright infringement claim to seek damages for theft of your design, contact Texas Architecture Copyright Lawyer Jason Coomer via e-mail or use our online submission form to send us information about your architectural copyright infringement claim.
+If you are an architect who has discovered infringement of your architectural designs and are interested in filing a copyright infringement claim to seek damages for theft of your design, contact Texas Architecture Copyright Lawyer Jason Coomer via e-mail or use our online submission form to send us information about your architectural copyright infringement claim.

-Copyright Owners have Exclusive Rights
+Do Architects and Other Copyright Owners have Exclusive Rights?

 The owner of a copyright has several exclusive rights to the copyrighted work, including the exclusive right to prepare derivative works from the original, the right to make or distribute copies and the right to publish the work.
 A violation of the copyright owner's exclusive rights constitutes an infringement entitling the owner to injunctive relief to stop the infringement and to monetary damages.
 Under the Architectural Works Copyright Protection Act (AWCPA), a design professional may, therefore, invoke copyright remedies not only for copycat building practices, but also for other unauthorized uses of the protected design.

-Architectural Works Covered By
+What Architectural Works Are Covered By Architectural Works Copyright Protection Act?

 The Architectural Works Copyright Protection Act (AWCPA) only protects “architectural works” created on or after December 1, 1990, and some earlier designs so long as they were unconstructed and unpublished as of that date.
 In determining when a design was created remember that a drawing can be created gradually, as each part is committed to paper.